 On March 6, 2015, students, staff, faculty, management and Board of Trustee members came together at Pepperwood Preserve to discuss measures currently being taken by SRJC to be more sustainable as well as how it could be improved upon.
 This forum allowed members of the SRJC community to give their input to the 18 goals for the 2018 Greenprint setting SRJC on a path towards a sustainable, equitable, future.

-Sonoma County college students are eligible to ride Sonoma County Transit buses for FREE in 2015!
+Sonoma County college students are eligible to ride Sonoma County Transit buses for FREE!
 Just show your validated CubCard when you board the bus.

 Water Bottle Refill Station - November 2014, Santa Rosa Campus